quasarframework/quasar/docs/src/pages/style/sass-scss-variables.md

 :::

 ## Usage
-In your app's `*.vue` files or in the .sass/.scss files you can use any Quasar Sass/SCSS variables (examples: `$primary`, `$red-1`), and any other Sass/SCSS variables that you declared in your `/src/css/quasar.variables.sass` or the perfectly equivalent `/src/css/quasar.variables.scss` (depending on your favorite Sass flavour) when using Quasar CLI.
+In your app's `*.vue` files or in the .sass/.scss files you can use any Quasar Sass/SCSS variables (examples: `$primary`, `$red-1`), and any other Sass/SCSS variables that you declared in your `/src/css/quasar.variables.sass` or the perfectly equivalent `/src/css/quasar.variables.scss` (depending on your favorite Sass flavor) when using Quasar CLI.

 ```html
 <!-- Notice lang="sass" -->